open-edge-insights/eii-messagebus/docs/developing_protocols.md

 After these definitions lies the implementation for the `proto_example_initialize()` function.
-The `TODO` comments represent areas where code must be added depending on the protocol being added to the EIS Message Bus.
+The `TODO` comments represent areas where code must be added depending on the protocol being added to the EII Message Bus.
 The code then intializes the `protocol_t` struct and assigns all of the proper pointers.

 After the implementation for the `proto_example_initialize()` function are all of the function imlementations for the prototypes defined at the top of the file.

-Once this file is saved as `src/example.c`, compile the EIS Message Bus.
+Once this file is saved as `src/example.c`, compile the EII Message Bus.
 The examples should all work, however, they should immediately return or potentially raise an error, since this is an empty protocol implementation and none of the return objects are being initialized.